apache/pekko/CONTRIBUTING.md

 ## The Pekko Community

-If you have questions about the contribution process or discuss specific issues, please visit the [akka/dev Gitter chat](https://gitter.im/akka/dev).
+If you have questions about the contribution process or discuss specific issues, please check this page from time to time.
+We will update this section as we form community discussion forums.

-You may also check out these [other resources](https://akka.io/get-involved/).

 ## Navigating around the project & codebase